Institut für Sexualwissenschaft: Raids and book burnings

-Burnt remains of book, Le Marquis de Sade et Son Temps.
+Burnt remains of a book-burning target, Le Marquis de Sade et Son Temps (Marquis de Sade and his times).
 Part of the Jean-Nickolaus Tretter Collection.

 This included artistic works, rare medical and anthropological documents, and charts concerning cases of intersexuality which were prepared for the International Medical Congress, among other things.
 A collection of works about sexuality, in any one place, similar to the one stored at the institute was not compiled until the founding of the Kinsey Institute in 1947.
 Also seized were the institute's extensive lists of names and addresses.
 In the midst of the burning, Joseph Goebbels gave a political speech to a crowd of around 40,000 people.
 The leaders of the Deutsche Studentenschaft proclaimed their own Feuersprüche (fire decrees).
 Books burned at the Opernplatz at this time were not solely looted from the institute.
 Also burned were books by Jewish writers, and pacifists such as Erich Maria Remarque that were removed from local public libraries, bookshops, and the Humboldt University.

 The bronze bust of Hirschfeld survived.
 A street cleaner salvaged and stored it the day after the burnings, and it was donated to the Berlin Academy of Arts after World War II.
 Reportedly also spared from the destruction were a large collection of psycho-biological questionnaires, pertaining to Hirschfeld's research of homosexuality.
 The Nazis were assured that these were simple medical histories.
 However, few of these have since been rediscovered.